 MS Access lock file helps to keep track of one or more users who all are currently working on the same Access database.
 Therefore, it plays a great role in keeping a detailed log of multiple users with machine and user names.
 At first, it’s a safe and harmless file that executes along with the opened Access database file in the same location.

 Well, you can see this file in a plain text editor using some editors that might return odd characters.
 So, make use of the MS Word instead of the notepad and you will see machine and user name listed for members that are currently using the Access database file.

 When the last users using the Access database closes down the shared Access database, it will automatically remove Access database lock file. but some time it won’t delete itself and you need to delete it manually.
 So, that you can use your Access database without any restriction.

 Why You Can’t Delete Access Record Locking File?

-As, the Access ldb/accdb file contains information about the user using who uses the database at the time it was marked as corrupted.
+As the Access ldb/accdb file contains information about the user using who uses the database at the time it was marked as corrupted.
 That’s the reason why it won’t get deleted even when you attempt to do so.

 What Issue Encountered Due To This Ldb/Laccdb File?

 MS Access jet database engine mainly uses this lock file information to obstruct users from writing data to pages or records which other users have locked.
 And also, for knowing which pages and records are been locked.
-If Jet database engine fetches a lock conflict with any other user then it reads .ldb file to get the system and security name of user who are having such file/record locked.
+If Jet database engine fetches a lock conflict with any other user then it reads .ldb file to get the system and security name of users who are having such file/record locked.